 R744 is suitable for use within many differing applications, from low temperature cooling systems through to high temperature heating packages with a high level of efficiency available across the operating temperature range.

-A CO2 refrigeration system will operate comfortable when providing temperatures that allow low temperature frozen/chilled storage or process cooling but the refrigerant will also perform well when providing 80C water for potable or production use.
+A carbon dioxide refrigeration system will operate comfortable when providing temperatures that allow low temperature frozen/chilled storage or process cooling but the refrigerant will also perform well when providing 80C water for potable or production use.

 It can be seen that CO2 is a practical and very well proven option when considering refrigerant choice and is particularly well suited to applications that call for high levels of efficiency.